-This setting allows you to require a password to be entered when the system boots up.
+If set to Enabled, a password is required for a user to enter the system at system boot.
 The options are Enabled (password required) and Disabled (password not required).

 4-6 Boot

 Choose Boot from the Phoenix BIOS Setup Utility main menu with the arrow keys.
 You should see the following display.
 Highlighting a setting with a + or - will expand or collapse that entry.
 See details on how to change the order and specs of boot devices in the Item Specific Help window.
 All Boot BIOS settings are described in this section.